gil9red/SimplePyScripts/get_cpu_process/README.md

 # Get CPU Process

-Functional utility that returns some basic process related info to the user, using psutil.
+Functional utility and CLI tool that returns some basic process-related info to the user, using psutil.

 ```sh